Tuesday 31 July 2012

 |Rob with the late Mary Tamm.
 Stunning, isn't she?|

-A fascinating site that I'm sure a lot of you will be interested in perusing can be accessed here.
-The host of the site (celebheights), ROB PAUL, has met a plethora of stars and celebrities over the years and, with the aid of photographs, reveals the true heights (or a close approximation) of various showbiz personalities, which often differ from their 'official' statistics.
+A fascinating site that I'm sure a lot of film fans will be interested in perusing can be accessed here.
+The genial host of the site (celebheights), ROB PAUL, has met a plethora of stars and celebrities over the years and, with the aid of photographs, reveals the true heights (or a pretty close approximation) of various showbiz personalities, which often differ from their 'official' statistics.
 (Hell, if they'd 'lie' about their age, why not about how tall they are?)

 So, if your into a bit of star-spotting, hotfoot it on over to Rob's site at the above link - and tell them Kid sent you.

 I'm referring to actress MARY TAMM, who has sadly died from cancer at the far-too young age of sixty-two.
 Mary appeared in various movies, TV, and theatre productions, but it's perhaps as Romana that she'll be best remembered by viewers of a certain age.
 What's far more important however, is that she'll be remembered as a loving wife, mother, and comrade by her family and friends, and all those who were closest to her.

 At the end of the day, that's the best anyone can hope for.